creolingo/react-translate-maker/README.md

 ### Locale switch

 We are providing a component for the locale switch.
-It a select with everything what do you need.
+It is a select with everything what do you need.

 ```js
 import React from 'react';